Civil War (band)

-Civil War is a power metal band from Falun, Sweden formed in 2012 by several former members of Sabaton.
+Civil War is a Swedish power metal band from Falun, formed in 2012 by several former members of Sabaton.
 The band adopted the same lyrical themes of war and historical battles that were characteristic of Sabaton.
 However, unlike Sabaton, many of Civil War's songs focus on American history and conflicts, whereas Sabaton's songs are primarily about European history and conflicts.

 History

-Formation and The Killer Angels (2012-2014)
+Formation and The Killer Angels (2012–2014)

 In April 2012, guitarists Rikard Sundén and Oskar Montelius, drummer Daniel Mullback, and keyboardist Daniel Mÿhr left the band Sabaton, of which they had been the founding members.
 They soon teamed up with Astral Doors vocalist Nils Patrik Johansson and soon bassist Stefan 'Pizza' Eriksson was recruited to form the band's lineup.

 Initially signed to Despotz Records, the band released a self-titled EP in October 2012, and then immediately began working on their full-length debut album.
 The Killer Angels was released in June 2013, and reached Gold status in Sweden only two months later.
 At the same time, the band began playing live shows at various festivals in Sweden, and went on their first tour of Europe in February 2014.
 Guitarist Petrus Granar was added to the lineup as a seventh full-time member.